 Currently, a refundable tax is levied on corporate investment income to ensure that there is no advantage for an individual to earn investment income in a CCPC.
 This refundable tax is tracked in a corporation’s RDTOH account and is recovered by the corporation only when a taxable dividend is paid or deemed to be paid to the individual shareholders of the corporation.

 The new measures will restrict the ability to recover RDTOH through the payment of eligible dividends.
 Beginning in 2019, the existing RDTOH account will be split into two new accounts:

 A CCPC’s opening ERDTOH account balance will be calculated at the lesser of:

-These changes are complex and we recommend you consult with your Bateman MacKay LLP tax professionals to maximize your RDTOH tax planning opportunities.
+These changes are complex and we recommend you consult with a Bateman MacKay LLP tax professional to maximize your RDTOH tax planning opportunities.